Quorralyne/Blazor_WASM_POC/README.md

 2. Additional scopes added to the OIDC request in Program.cs
 3. Added razor page to display the user's claims from the JWT
 4. The Counter page updated to display a custom claim for the user configured within Okta

+An Okta developer account is required to run this successfully.
+Sign up for a free account at https://developer.okta.com